 2073 Swordsheath Scroll Signed: A pact of peace is signed by the emperor of Ergoth, the elves of Silvanesti, and the dwarves of Thorbardin.
-The Swordsheath Scroll solves the most pressing problems of the age. astinus's Scroll: The River of Time
+The Swordsheath Scroll solves the most pressing problems of the age.

 The elves of western Silvanesti are granted a huge tract of enchanted woodland north of Thorbardin, where they can live as they wish.
 This land, called Qualinesti, also serves as a buffer between the dwarves of Thorbardin and the humans of Ergoth.
 Ergoth agrees to stop mining the Kharolis Mountains, and the dwarves agree to relax trading restrictions between their peoples and the humans.
 All hostilities cease.